 You might find you routinely keep too much of something for too long a time.
 Depending on your ordering frequency, monitoring actual usages of the top items and adjusting to fit can help balance inventory expenses.
 While this tip takes some work, notable ordering inefficiencies are often identified.
 Many practices’ ordering habits are on auto-pilot.
 It’s easy to say that we always do this, so I’m going to continue with that without additional investigation or deeper inquiry.
 Check and see if auto-pilot is the right course.

 While good COGS expense and supply monitoring take time, this is one of the top two biggest expense areas in the practice (along with wages).
 It is also often one of the least efficient expense areas.
-High COGS expense is often the culprit with struggling bottom-line profitability.
-Taking some steps to reveal any COGS issues can go a long way in making profitability progress.
+High COGS expense is often the culprit with struggling veterinary practice profitability.
+Taking some steps to reveal any COGS issues can go a long way in making progress on your bottom line.

-Your practice should be financially healthy for continued success.
+For continued success, your practice must be financially healthy.
 Not only does making these changes help your practice now, but when you decide to sell in the future, you are not held back by poor financials.
 Contact us if you need help getting started!